 NoOnes Announces Zero Fees on USDT Trades

-This change aims to make financial transactions more affordable and accessible, especially in the Global South, including South America and Venezuela”CARACAS, VENEZUELA, June 5, 2024 /EINPresswire.com/ -- NoOnes, the leading financial communication super app, announced that all USDT trades conducted via bank transfers on the NoOnes platform will be completely fee-free.
+By eliminating fees on USDT trades with bank transfers, we aim to make trading simpler and more rewarding.”BEIJING, CHINA, June 5, 2024 /EINPresswire.com/ -- NoOnes, the leading financial communication super app, announced that all USDT trades conducted via bank transfers on the NoOnes platform will be completely fee-free.

 — Ray Youssef, CEO at NoOnes